PaperFanz/insitu/USER_GUIDE.md

 Please note that InSitu has only been tested on ROS Melodic/Ubutnu 18.04 so far.
 See To-Do list in [CONTRIBUTING.md](CONTRIBUTING.md) for status on other setups.

-1. Create and source a new catkin workspace
+1. Create and source a new catkin workspace in a new terminal
 ```sh
 mkdir -p ~/catkin_ws/src
 cd ~/catkin_ws/